thorlindberg/thesis/README.md

-### Type Extensible Object Notation: JSON with Syntax for Types
+### Type-Extensible Object Notation: JSON with Syntax for Types

 ----------